DPDK/dpdk/doc/guides/sample_app_ug/packet_ordering.rst

 RX core, the last to TX core and the rest to Worker cores.

 The PORTMASK parameter must contain either 1 or even enabled port numbers.
-When setting more than 1 port, traffic would be forwarderd in pairs.
+When setting more than 1 port, traffic would be forwarded in pairs.
 For example, if we enable 4 ports, traffic from port 0 to 1 and from 1 to 0, then the other pair from 2 to 3 and from 3 to 2, having [0,1] and [2,3] pairs.